Fact-checked

 • memory and intellectual abilities deteriorate,

-• the productivity of labor falls,
+• labor productivity falls,

 • a person constantly feels tired, even without heavy physical exertion,